 Nobody enjoys arguing.
-Well, maybe lawyers – but for the rest of us, conflicts are best avoided.
-But what happens when we can’t avoid conflicts in our day to day lives, especially in relationships?
+Well, maybe lawyers – but for the rest of you, conflicts are best avoided.
+But what happens when you can’t avoid conflicts in your day-to-day life, especially in relationships?
 Here is what you need to know about the most important skills for relationship conflict resolution.

 Communication is Key